GitHub Actions Alternatives

 When to keep GitHub Actions and change runners

-- You want small migration effort.
+- You want the migration to be a

 Comparison pages